DinaaTolba/alx_python/README.md

-# alx_python
-here is some python tasks
+here is some python tasks for my python new project